jnozzi/cocoadev.com/markdown/QuickAutoreleaseQuestion.md

 Sorry, just wanted to add one more comment.

 Someone said:"*Yeah...
-I can't find this information at all in General/MemoryManagement.
+I can't find this information at all in MemoryManagement.
 The problem with it is that all of them say this: "autoreleasing an object releases it sometime in the future".*"

 I actually think that "autoreleasing an object releases it sometime in the future" is the best way to explain autorelease !!
 It will be released in the future...
 What is the future?
-Well, the future is not now, i.e. not in this method (to be more precise: the next time you have [pool release] where pool is an General/NSAutoreleasePool).
+Well, the future is not now, i.e. not in this method (to be more precise: the next time you have [pool release] where pool is an NSAutoreleasePool).
 So beyond that, you don't know and should not assume anything.

 Also, I am not sure there was a clear answer to the initial question (!!) : autorelease DOES take into account the retain counts.
 It is really a delayed release.
-General/CharlesParnot
+CharlesParnot

 ----

 Conceptually you can think of autorelease like this:

-General/NSMutableArray* General/ReleasePool = General/[[NSMutableArray alloc] init];
+NSMutableArray* ReleasePool = [[NSMutableArray alloc] init];

-@implementation General/NSObject
+@implementation NSObject
 ...
 - (id)autorelease
 {
-   General/[ReleasePool addObject:self]; // will retain!
+   [ReleasePool addObject:self]; // will retain!
    [self release];
    return self;
 }